Thinking in Scenarios Simplifies Scoping

 How do you do it?

-Start by laying out each variable.
+Start by laying out each variable (try using a scenario table).
 For a product feature it might be some aspect of the user and the action.
 For example: is the user new or existing?, did they take the action yet?, is the action complete or in-progress?, did something go wrong?

 That’s a trivial example, but I find the same technique is just as useful when negotiating a contract and wanting to make sure all your bases are covered.